35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 NHG are also benefitting from an increase to their affordable housing grant, which has arisen by £13.72m, but with a relatively small increase in affordable housing, of seventeen 17 units (10 social rent, 7 shared ownership).
 NHG are also getting the land for free.

+This does not look like a bad deal for NHG.
+Beyond

 [^1] NHG say that the changes are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9